White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox will look to Andrew Benintendi for continued success at the plate when they square off against Byron Buxton and the Minnesota Twins on Saturday, in the second game of a three-game series at Target Field.
+Bailey Ober will take the mound first for the Minnesota Twins on Sunday against Andrew Benintendi and the Chicago White Sox.
+First pitch is at 2:10 PM ET for this final game in a three-game series.

-The Twins are -150 moneyline favorites for this matchup with the White Sox (+125).
-The over/under is 8 runs for this game (with -105 odds to hit the over and -115 odds to go under).
+The Twins are the favorite in this one, at -150, while the underdog White Sox have +125 odds to play spoiler.
+The over/under is 8.5 runs for the matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.